 Bats are a key part of a healthy ecosystem and despite the myths, they are very beneficial creatures.
 They prey on night-flying insects, help disperse seeds, and pollinate plants.
 However, bats may also carry rabies and are a significant source of potential rabies exposure for humans in Michigan and across the United States.

-If you find a bat inside your building, according to the Centers for Disease Control and Prevention (CDC), you should seek medical attention within 24 hours and have the bat collected and tested.
-Bats have very small teeth and a bite from a bat may not be felt.
+If you find a bat inside your building and think you may have been exposed (bitten or scratched by the bat), according to the Centers for Disease Control and Prevention (CDC), you should seek medical attention within 24 hours and have the bat collected and tested.
+In addition, because bats have very small teeth and a bite from a bat may not be felt.
 Even in the absence of an obvious bite wound, an exposure would include a bat found in the room of:

 - A sleeping person